Sierra Leone profile - Timeline

 1991 September - New constitution providing for a multiparty system adopted.

-1992 - President Joseph Momoh ousted in military coup led by Captain Valentine Strasser, apparently frustrated by failure to deal with rebels.
-Under international pressure, Strasser announces plans for the first multi-party elections since 1967.
+1992 - President Joseph Momoh ousted in military coup led by Capt Valentine Strasser, apparently frustrated by failure to deal with rebels.
+Under international pressure, Capt Strasser announces plans for the first multi-party elections since 1967.

-1996 January - Strasser ousted in military coup led by his defence minister, Brigadier Julius Maada Bio.
+1996 January - Valentine Strasser ousted in military coup led by his defence minister, Brig Julius Maada Bio.

 1996 - Ahmad Tejan Kabbah elected president in February, signs peace accord with Sankoh's rebels in November.